Both pieces of this assignment ask you to print a list of files. The word

 This piece of the assignment involves writing C code, but we’re confident that

-you’ll be able to do it with what you know from CS 15 and the
+you’ll be able to do it with what you know already and the our-friendly-cat

 lab to learn some of the